 The IPRS scheme is both prestigious and highly competitive.
 IPRS scholarships are offered each year for tenure at Edith Cowan University.
 The scholarship provides the recipient with a stipend (living allowance), and student health care cover (OSHC) for the tenure of their research scholarship.

-In addition, each successful IPRS recipient will receive tuition fee sponsorship from their respective Faculty.
-Offers will be made based on the academic merit and research capability within the University’s current research areas.
+In addition, each successful IPRS recipient will receive tuition fee sponsorship from their respective School.

-Amount: $26,000 per year (tax free) stipend/living allowance plus tuition fees and overseas health cover paid
+Amount: $27,000 per year stipend/living allowance plus tuition fees and overseas student health cover paid

 Method: Electronic funds transfer

 Submit your scholarship application and documentation by the closing date for the scholarship:

 You will be advised of the outcome via email as soon as possible, please allow up to six weeks.

 |Minimum Scholarship Eligibility Requirements. (normally at least one of the following)|

 |Course entry plus a completed Australian first class Bachelor Honours Degree2.|